thisisfordatamgmt/Group-1-Project-2/README.md

 ## Question 1

+### Question:
-### Question: How did the turnover rates react to major economic disruptions (i.e COVID), and which industries were most affected?
+How did the turnover rates react to major economic disruptions (i.e COVID), and which industries were most affected?
 ### <img width="1282" height="288" alt="image" src="https://github.com/user-attachments/assets/66fd2efd-1629-485b-a85e-b7a98b828a74" />

-### Interpretation:
+### Interpretation

 The chart is a line graph showing average turnover rates over the years (2000-2025 in the picture) for each industry.
 The x-axis displays the years, and the y-axis displays the average turnover rate expressed in a decimal format.
 The data were sorted by industry so that the reader/viewer can determine which industries were most affected by major economic disruptions.
 The COVID-19 pandemic occurred around 2020, and we can see a surge in average turnover rates across almost every industry.
 The Federal industry was honestly “unaffected” by the pandemic, as there was little to no change in its average turnover rate.
 However, the Financial industry remained unaffected, with no surge/shift, showing a straight line in its average turnover rate.
 On the other hand, industries like the Education and health services, along with Accommodation and food services, were both highly sensitive to the pandemic and reacted very significantly.
 Both industries saw a massive shift in their turnover rate, which can possibly be due to the fact that both industries required a more “personal” or “in-person” responsibility/factor and were not able to retain their workers because of the difficulty that would come from transforming  many of these jobs to a more virtual situation.
 The Accommodation and Food industry seemed to have the highest turnover rate overall, as it is seen as more of an industry for part-time/temporary/seasonal workers who are only working to earn a temporary wage, such as high school seniors working in fast food restaurants to help pay for college.
 The most stable industries were those that remained unaffected by disruptors and showed a low overall turnover rate throughout the graph.
 These industries were the Federal, Financial/Insurance, and Educational Services industries.
 These industries were probably able to shift to a virtual setting, given that they consist mainly of “behind-the-desk” jobs.
 This also shows why many students at Terry are Finance majors or are looking to go into/switch to Finance, since Finance is a very stable and safe career.